Konstantin Kuhle

-Konstantin Elias Kuhle (born 11 February 1989) is a German lawyer and politician of the Free Democratic Party (FDP) who has been serving as a member of the Bundestag from the state of Lower Saxony since 2017.
-Since 2023, he has been chairing the FDP in Lower Saxony.
+Konstantin Elias Kuhle (born 11 February 1989) is a German lawyer and politician of the Free Democratic Party (FDP) who has been chairing the party in Lower Saxony since 2023.
+From 2017 to 2025, he served as a member of the Bundestag from the state of Lower Saxony.

 Early life and career

 Kuhle grew up in Eilensen and attended the Paul-Gerhardt-School in Dassel.
 After a year abroad in Ecuador, he graduated from high school in 2008 and subsequently worked as a civilian servant in a project for assisted living at the German Red Cross in Einbeck.
 In 2009 he began studying law at the Bucerius Law School in Hamburg and at the Sciences Po in Paris, which he completed with the first state examination in 2014.
 From 2009 to 2014 he was a scholarship holder of the German National Academic Foundation.

 After his legal clerkship at the Hanseatic Higher Regional Court in Hamburg, Kuhle successfully passed the second state examination in April 2017.
 He worked as a lawyer in Hannover.

+Since June 2025 Kuhle is married with his husband.